dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 * tc_and_extra_tc (Tropcial Cyclone and Extra Tropical Cyclone)
 * miscellaneous

+If you feel that the new use case does not fall into any of these categories or are unsure which category is the most appropriate, contact Tara Jensen (jensen@ucar.edu) to discuss the possibility of adding a new category.

 Use Case Content
 ----------------

-In the category sub-directory, each use case should have the following:
+In the category sub-directory (parm/use_cases/model_applications/<CATEGORY>), each use case should have the following:

 * A METplus configuration file named \<MET-TOOL\>_fcst\<FCST\>_obs\<OBS\>_cilmo\<CLIMO\>\<DESCRIPTOR\>.conf where
   * **<MET-TOOL>** is the MET tool that performs the final analysis, i.e. GridStat or SeriesAnalysis
-    * **<FCST>** is the name of the forecast input data source
+  * **<FCST>** is the name of the forecast input data source (this can be excluded if no forecast data is used)
-    * **<OBS>** is the name of the observation input data source
+  * **<OBS>** is the name of the observation input data source (this can be excluded if no observation data is used)
-    * **<CLIMO>** is the optional climotology input data source
+  * **<CLIMO>** is the optional climotology input data source (this can be excluded if no climatology data is used)
   * **<DESCRIPTION>** is an optional description that can include field category, number of fields, statistical types, and file formats
+* 0 or more MET configuration files named <MET-TOOL>Config_<DESCRIPTOR>

+In the corresponding documentation category directory (**docs**/use_cases/model_applications/<CATEGORY>), add:

 * A Python Sphinx Documentation (.py) file with the same name as the METplus configuration file
-* 0 or more MET configuration files named <MET-TOOL>Config
+  * You can copy an existing documentation file and modify it to describe the new use case.
+  * Update any references to the .conf file to use the correct name
+  * Update the Scientific Objective section to describe the use case
+  * Update the description of the input data in the Datasets section
+  * Update the list of tools used in the METplus Components section
+  * Update list of run times in the METplus Workflow section

+Make sure to build the documentation and ensure that the new use case file is displayed and the formatting looks correct.
+The python packages sphinx, sphinx-gallery (0.6 or higher), and sphinx_rtd_theme are required to build.
+There is a conda environment called sphinx_env available on some of the NCAR development machines that can be used:

+    conda activate /home/met_test/.conda/envs/sphinx_env

+or you can create your own conda environment and install the packages:

+    conda create --name sphinx_test python=3.6
+    conda activate sphinx_test
+    conda install sphinx
+    conda install -c conda-forge sphinx-gallery
+    conda install sphinx_rtd_theme

+To build the docs, run the build_docs.py script from the docs directory.
+Make sure your conda environment is activated or the required packages are available in your python3 environment.

+    cd ~/METplus/docs
+    ./build_docs.py

 Input Data
 ----------
-Input data needed to run the use case should be provided.
-The data should go in the METplus Data directory with sub-directories matching the directory structure of the use cases, i.e. input data for use cases in parm/use_cases/model_applications/medium_range should go in (/d1/METplus_Data)/model_applications/medium_range
+Sample input data needed to run the use case should be provided.
+Please try to limit your input data to the minimum that is needed to demonstrate your use case effectively.
+GRIB2 files can be paired down to only contain the fields that are needed using wgrib2.

+Providing new data
+^^^^^^^^^^^^^^^^^^

+1. Put new dataset into a directory that matches the use case directories, i.e. model_applications/<category> or met_test (eventually will be met_tool_wrapper)
+2. Set directory paths in the use case config file relative to INPUT_BASE i.e {INPUT_BASE}/model_applications/<category> and set {INPUT_BASE} to your local directory to test
+3. Create a tarfile on your development machine with the new dataset.
+Make sure the tarball contains directories model_applications/<category> or met_test:

+    tar czf <tarfile_name>.tgz model_applications/<category>

+4a.
+If you have access to mohawk, copy over the tarfile to mohawk in /d2/projects/METplus/METplus_Data_Staging:

+    scp <filename> mohawk.rap.ucar.edu:/d2/projects/METplus/METplus_Data_Staging/

+4b.
+If you do not, upload the tarfile to the RAL FTP:

+    ftp -p ftp.rap.ucar.edu

+For an example on how to upload data to the ftp site see “How to Send Us Data” on the MET Help Webpage

+Adding new data to full sample data tarfile
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+5. As the met_test user, create a new directory in the METplus_Data web directory named after the branch containing the changes for the new use case.
+On mohawk:

+    runas met_test
+    cd /d2/www/dtcenter/dfiles/code/METplus/METplus_Data
+    mkdir feature_XYZ
+    cd feature_XYZ

+If the <category> tarfile exists already
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+6. Check the symbolic link in the develop directory to determine latest tarball

+    ls -lh ../develop/sample_data-<category>.tgz

+7. Untar the sample data tarball into the feature_XYZ directory:

+    tar zxf ../vX.Y/sample_data-<category>-X.Y.tgz -C /d2/www/dtcenter/dfiles/code/METplus/METplus_Data/feature_XYZ

+Create the new tarfile
+^^^^^^^^^^^^^^^^^^^^^^

+8. Untar the new data tarball into the feature_XYZ directory:

+    tar zxf /d2/projects/METplus/METplus_Data_Staging/new-data.tgz -C /d2/www/dtcenter/dfiles/code/METplus/METplus_Data/feature_XYZ

+9. Verify that all of the old and new data exists in the directory that was created (i.e. model_applications/<category>)
+10. Create the new sample data tarball.
+Example:

+    tar czf sample_data-<category>.tgz model_applications/<category>

+11. Remove the directory from feature_XYZ.
+Example:

+    rm -rf model_applications

+Add volume_mount_directories file
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+12. Copy the volume_mount_directories file from the develop directory into the branch directory.
+Update the entry for the new tarball if the mounting point has changed (unlikely) or add a new entry if adding a new sample data tarfile.
+The format of this file generally follows
+<category>:model_applications/<category>, i.e. climate:model_applications/climate

+    cp /d2/www/dtcenter/dfiles/code/METplus/METplus_Data/develop/volume_mount_directories /d2/www/dtcenter/dfiles/code/METplus/METplus_Data/feature_XYZ/

+Add use case to the test suite
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+COMING SOON!
+New process for adding new use cases to the list of cases to run

+All of the use cases in the METplus repository are run via Travis-CI to ensure that everything runs smoothly.
+If the above instructions to add new data were followed correctly, then Travis-CI will automatically obtain the new data and use it for the tests when you push your changes to GitHub.
+Adding the use case to the test suite will allow you to check that the data was uploaded correctly and that the use case runs in the python environment created in Docker.
+The status of the tests can be viewed on the `Travis-CI METplus Branches webpage <https://travis-ci.com/github/dtcenter/METplus/branches>`.
+Your feature branch should be found under the Activate Branches section.
+Look at the leftmost box in this row.

+* A yellow box with two circles spinning indicates that the build is currently running.
+* A yellow box with two circles that are not moving indicates that the build is waiting to be run.
+* A green box with a check mark indicates that all of the jobs ran successfully.
+* A red box with an X inside indicates that something went wrong.

+Click on the box to see more details.
+You should verify that the use case was actually run by referring to the appropriate section under "Tests" and search for the use case config filename in the log output.

+MORE INFO ON THIS STEP COMING SOON!

+Create a pull request
+^^^^^^^^^^^^^^^^^^^^^

+Create a pull request to merge the changes from your branch into the develop branch.
+More information on this process can be found in the :ref:`github-workflow-pull-request <GitHub Workflow>` chapter.

+Update the develop data directory
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Once you have verified that the new use case was run successfully using the new data, you will need to update the links on mohawk before the pull request is merged so that the develop branch will contain the new data.
+  * Move new tarball to the upcoming release (i.e. v4.0) directory
+  * Update symbolic link in the develop directory to point to the new data
+  * Remove feature_XYZ directory
+  * Remove feature_XYZ Docker data volumes

+    runas met_test
+    cd /d2/www/dtcenter/dfiles/code/METplus/METplus_Data
+    diff feature_XYZ/volume_mount_directories develop/volume_mount_directories
+    mv feature_XYZ/volume_mount_directories develop/volume_mount_directories
+    rm vX.Y/sample_data-<category>-X.Y.tgz
+    mv feature_XYZ/sample_data-<category>.tgz vX.Y/sample_data-<category>-X.Y.tgz
+    cd develop
+    ln -s /d2/www/dtcenter/dfiles/code/METplus/METplus_Data/vX.Y/sample_data-<category>-X.Y.tgz sample_data-<category>.tgz

+  * Merge the pull request and verify that all of the Travis-CI tests pass for the develop branch.

 Use Case Rules
 --------------